-Net cash (used in) provided by financing activities
+Net cash provided by financing activities

-Net cash used in financing activities was \$2.5 million for the year ended December 31, 2019, which was primarily due to principal repayments on our Term Loans of \$12.7 million, offset by net proceeds of \$9.2 million from the Registered Direct Offering and net proceeds of \$1.1 million from the sale of common stock through our HCW ATM Program.
+Net cash provided by financing activities was \$7.7 million for the year ended December 31, 2021, as compared to \$95.0 million for the year ended December 31, 2020.
+Net cash provided by financing activities for the year ended December 31, 2021 was primarily due to net proceeds of \$7.9 million from the HCW ATM Program.

-Net cash provided by financing activities was \$20.6 million for the year ended December 31, 2018, which was primarily due to net proceeds of \$33.2 million from the sale of common stock through our previous at-the-market offering program, offset by principal repayments on our Term Loans of \$12.7 million.
+Net cash provided by financing activities for the year ended December 31, 2020 was primarily due to net proceeds of approximately \$53.7 million from our August 2020 underwritten public offering of 25.0 million shares of our common stock, at a public offering price of \$2.30 per share, and net proceeds of \$47.3 million from the sale of common stock through our HCW ATM Program, partially offset by principal repayments on our Term Loans of \$3.2 million and an additional final fee payment of \$1.9 million.